-The Majestic Indian Elephant: A Symbol of Strength and Wisdom
+The Majestic Indian Elephant: Strength, Wisdom, and Survival

-Indian elephants are smaller than their African counterparts but are still among the largest land animals.
-They have a domed head, relatively smaller ears, and a long, flexible trunk that they use for feeding, drinking, and social interactions.
-Unlike African elephants, where both males and females have tusks, only some male Indian elephants develop tusks, while females and tuskless males are called “makhnas.”
+Indian elephants are smaller than their African relatives but are still among the largest land animals on earth.
+They have a rounded head, smaller ears, and a long trunk used for feeding, drinking, and even social gestures.
+Unlike African elephants, where both males and females grow tusks, in India only some males have tusks.
+The tuskless males and females are called makhnas.

 Key Characteristics of Indian Elephant